 Today, directional drilling is an efficient way to install underground pipes without digging.
 To do this, the technician uses horizontal boring machines.
 He drills a pilot hole that enters and exits at precisely determined locations.

 The machine can change directions, avoiding obstructions that could pose problems.
 Installation is quick and efficient, safe for the environment, and saves landscaping, hardscaping, and buildings from destruction.

 To use directional drilling, the site needs to be prepared before the horizontal boring machine is positioned.
 Once the area is ready, the bore head can go to work.

-To clear soil and rocks and make a whole for the pipe, the boring head moves through the earth and exits at the opposite side of the run.
-A reamer is be pulled through the line.
+To clear soil and rocks and make a hole for the pipe, the boring head moves through the earth and exits at the opposite side of the run.
+A reamer is pulled through the line.